saragiuli/Investment_Portfolio_Optimization/README.md

 - When interpretability is important
 - When you have limited data

+## Model 2: Random Forest

-**Model 2: Random Forest**, an ensemble of decision trees that votes on the final prediction.
+An ensemble of decision trees that votes on the final prediction.

 **How it works**: